chaos66ren/celluloid_0.11_tutorial/README.0.quickstart.txt

 The analysis uses the segment-based objective function.
 The value of this objective function is a measure of how distant the tumor genome is from the model defined by values of ploidy and cellularity.
+The search is done by a call of the function coverParamSpace

-We call that value fractionCaptured.
-Local maxima of that function are found by using the optim() function in R with 50 randomly chosen starting points.
+Local maxima of the objective function are found by using the optim() function in R with 50 randomly chosen starting points.

 Details about the segment-based objective function are found in

  README.3.select_and_search.txt

+In pipeline.r, coverParamSpace makes use of a dimension reduction trick (by setting a value to the argument Sn), because cellularity and ploidy are interconnected.
+A first step of this trick consists of estimating a "LOH curve", which may fail in practive in some datasets, in which case manual interventions may be required.
+See the "OTHER OPTIONS: Sn" section in

+ README.5.other_options.txt